Benefitting from certified medical transcription services

 Certified medical transcriptionist

-To get a certification the transcriptionist need to pass an examination by the Association for Healthcare Documentary Integrity (AHDI) which used to be the American Association for Medical Transcription (AAMT), depicting high level of knowledgeable of an individual possessing the medical transcription certification and therefore a valuable asset.
+To get a certification the transcriptionist needs to pass an examination by the Association for Healthcare Documentary Integrity (AHDI) which used to be the American Association for Medical Transcription (AAMT), depicting a high level of knowledge of an individual possessing the medical transcription certification and therefore a valuable asset.

-Moreover a certification exam can be taken by all individuals; but is generally taken by those who have some prior experience hence further representing high level of expertise.
+Moreover, a certification exam can be taken by all individuals but is generally taken by those who have some prior experience hence further representing a high level of expertise.
 The certification ensures that they are well updated with medical terminology, principles of healthcare documentation and human body systems which are all essential skills in ensuring the accurate translation of medical records.

-The certification involves 75 hour training program, hence a certification shows that an individual has good knowledge and dedication towards the medical transcription field.
+The certification involves a 75-hour training program, hence a certification shows that an individual has good knowledge and dedication towards the medical transcription field.